 Despite the low price, you can still get a good amount of data on a prepaid SIM card for less than $20 per recharge, with unlimited talk and text usually standard, too.
 One of these SIM cards would be good for travellers in Australia for a few weeks, or Aussies who want a great-value budget plan without any long-term commitment to a particular provider.
 We show SIM cards with either a 28 or 30 day expiry.

 Below is a selection of prepaid plans from Canstar Blue’s database for $20 a month or less, listed in order of standard cost, lowest to highest, then by data allowance, largest to smallest.
-Use our comparison tool to see a wider range of plans from other providers.
+Use our phone plan comparison tool to see a wider range of plans from other providers.
 This table includes products with links to referral partners.

 Prepaid SIM cards under $30